Skip to content

 Notice how every item on that list applies perfectly to an effective white paper?

-If that teacher ever wants to try something new, she could get work writing white papers!
+If that teacher ever wants to try something new, she could get to work writing white papers!

-So if you’re ever struggling to plan or draft or revise a white paper, refer to this list, and you won’t go wrong.
+So if you’re ever struggling to plan, draft, or revise a white paper, refer back to this list and you won’t go wrong.
 Happy holidays!

-For more fun articles like this on white papers, subscribe to my free newsletter
+For more fun and useful articles like this, get my free newsletter

 About Gordon Graham